vasuki-re/IStanPdf/README.md

 - [ ] **Compress PDF:** Introduce Compress PDF feature.
 - [X] **Optimize DOCX:** Optimize DOCX operations.
 - [ ] **Auto DOCX Repair:** Introduce auto DOCX Repair feature to fix structural issues in DOCX making it difficult to be saved.

 ---

-## Why IStanPdf?

-As a CS student, I regularly needed PDF and DOCX tools but found most online options too slow or restricted by paywalls.
-I couldn't find a lightweight offline alternative, so I built this.

----